QueraTeam/django-qsessions/README.rst

 `django-user-sessions`_ has the same functionality, but it's based on ``db`` backend.
 Using a cache will improve performance.

-We got ideas and some codes
+We got ideas and some codes from django-user-sessions.
-from django-user-sessions.
 Many thanks to `Bouke Haarsma`_ for writing django-user-sessions.

 Development
 ===========

-* Install development dependencies in your virtualenv with `pip install -e .[dev]`
+* Install development dependencies in your virtualenv with `pip install -e '.[dev]'`
 * Run tests with coverage using `py.test --cov .`